JOELKUNDU/Zenc-command-line-file-encrypter-decryptor/README.md

 ADDITIONAL OPTIONS:<br>
 -t              Mention this if the file names were encrypted<br>
 <br>

+<h3>NOTE:</h3>
+1. To delete files run it on an elevated terminal else Permission Denied error will occur.

 <h3>EXAMPLE COMMANDS:<br></h3>
        1. To open the help book:<br>